-- provide sufficient floor space for the dog to lie down at the person's feet in a manner that ensures the safety and well-being of the dog and the person; or - c.
+- c.
 When a person with a disability needs more than one seat because of the nature of their disability, for example, if they are a person who has a fused leg or who is disabled by severe obesity; - 3.
-Accept for transportation a mobility aid and/or other assistive device, as per section (G) below; - 4.
-Accept for transportation a service dog, as per section (H) below: - 5.
+Accept for transportation a mobility aid and/or other assistive device, as per section (G) below; - Accept for transportation a service dog, as per section (H) below; - 5.
 Assist the person in proceeding to the boarding area after check-in; - 6.
 Assist the person in proceeding through any security screening process at the terminal, including by - a. providing personnel to assist the person through the process, or collaborating with the relevant security authority to permit a person who is not travelling with the person with a disability to have access to the security screening checkpoint so that they may assist the person with a disability to proceed through the process; - 7.
 Before boarding, transfer the person between the person's own mobility aid and a mobility aid provided by the carrier; - 8.
-Permit the person to board in advance of other passengers if: - a. the person requests assistance with boarding, locating their passenger seat or cabin, transferring between a mobility aid and their passenger seat or storing carry-on baggage; - in the case where the person is blind or has any other visual impairment, the person requests a description of the layout of the aircraft, or of the location and operation of operating controls at the person's passenger seat; or, - c. in the case where the person is disabled due to a severe allergy, the person requests to clean their passenger seat to remove any potential allergens; - NOTE: If the person has requested the assistance in (i) or (ii) above, the carrier may require the person to board in advance of other passengers or, if they arrive at the boarding area after priority boarding, to board after the other passengers. - 9.
-Assist the person in boarding and disembarking;
+Permit the person to board in advance of other passengers if: - the person requests assistance with boarding, locating their passenger seat or cabin, transferring between a mobility aid and their passenger seat or storing carry-on baggage; - b. in the case where the person is blind or has any other visual impairment, the person requests a description of the layout of the aircraft, or of the location and operation of operating controls at the person's passenger seat; or, - c. in the case where the person is disabled due to a severe allergy, the person requests to clean their passenger seat to remove any potential allergens;

+NOTE: If the person has requested the assistance in (i) or (ii) above, the carrier may require the person to board in advance of other passengers or, if they arrive at the boarding area after priority boarding, to board after the other passengers.

+9. Assist the person in boarding and disembarking;

-- 10. Before departure and on arrival at the destination, transfer the person between a mobility aid and the person's passenger seat: - 11.
+- 10. Before departure and on arrival at the destination, transfer the person between a mobility aid and the person's passenger seat; - 11.
 Provide the person with an on-board wheelchair; - 12.
 Provide the person with a personal electronic device where the aircraft's entertainment system does not offer closed captioning and audio descriptions; - 13.
-Establish a buffer zone around the passenger seat of a person who has a disability due to a severe allergy by providing the person with a passenger seat that is in a bank of seats other than the bank of seats in which the source of the allergen is located; - NOTE: For more information on allergies, please refer to the Canadian Transportation Agency's Severe allergies: A Guide. - 14.
-Ensure that any public announcement that is made on-board is made in an audio format or a visual format that is accessible to a person with a disability; - 15.
+Establish a buffer zone around the passenger seat of a person who has a disability due to a severe allergy by providing the person with a passenger seat that is in a bank of seats other than the bank of seats in which the source of the allergen is located;

+NOTE: For more information on allergies, please refer to the Canadian Transportation Agency's Severe allergies: A Guide.

+- 14. Ensure that any public announcement that is made on-board is made in an audio format or a visual format that is accessible to a person with a disability; - 15.
 Assist the person in proceeding through border clearance (immigration and customs); - 16.
 Assist the person in retrieving their checked baggage; - 17.
 Assist the person, after disembarkation, in proceeding to the general public area; - 18.
-Assist the person, after disembarkation, in proceeding to a location where the person may receive assistance either: - a. from a member of the terminal operator's personnel to proceed to the curbside zone, or - from a member of the receiving carrier's personnel to transfer to another segment of their trip within the same airport; and
+Assist the person, after disembarkation, in proceeding to a location where the person may receive assistance either: - a. from a member of the terminal operator's personnel to proceed to the curbside zone, or - b. from a member of the receiving carrier's personnel to transfer to another segment of their trip within the same airport; and